benben6515/weather-app/README.md

   - [x] 4.
 Git project with at least 1 commit.
   - [x] 5.
 Please provide a project link or zip/tar file containing all application artifacts.

+- Problems
+  - meet some problem when deploy vite project on heroku QQ
+  - but local can work
 ### result

 ![](https://i.imgur.com/kaNqCEy.png)